 On P288L33 (CID #2648):

-LDPC is the only FEC coding scheme in the EHT PPDU Data field for EHT-MCSs 10 to 13.
+LDPC is the only FEC coding scheme in the EHT PPDU Data field for EHT-MCSs 10 to14.
 The LDPC Coding In Payload subfield of the EHT Capabilities element indicates support for the transmission and reception of the LDPC encoded PPDUs.
-Support for LDPC coding (for both transmit and receive) is mandatory for EHT STAs declaring support for at least one of EHT 40/80/160/320 MHz PPDU bandwidths for SU transmission, for EHT STAs declaring support for more than four spatial streams, or for EHT STAs declaring support for EHT-MCSs 10 and 11, according to the LDPC Coding In Payload subfield of the EHT Capabilities element as defined in 9.4.2.295c (EHT Capabilities element).
+Support for LDPC coding (for both transmit and receive) is mandatory for EHT STAs declaring support for at least one of EHT 40/80/160/320 MHz PPDU bandwidths for SU transmission, for EHT STAs declaring support for more than four spatial streams, for EHT STAs declaring support for EHT-MCSs 10 and 11, or for EHT STAs declaring support for EHT-MCS 14, according to the LDPC Coding In Payload subfield of the EHT Capabilities element as defined in 9.4.2.295c (EHT Capabilities element).